Isacww/Is/Atlas/Videos/Holy Places - Rupert Sheldrake - 2025-12-23.md

 ### Christian Evolution and Pilgrimage

 Burial places evolved into pilgrimage focuses with saints' relics from the 3rd century AD, leading to cathedrals over burial sites (e.g., St. Hugh in Lincoln, Thomas Beckett in Canterbury, St. Ethelreda in Ely, St. Cuthbert in Durham).
 Holy places mediate between heaven and earth, and living and dead.
-Standing stones like [[Bethel]] in the Holy Land linked heaven and earth, as in Jacob's ladder [[dream]] where he slept by a stone pillar, consecrating it. [[Obelisks]] in Egypt refined this [[form]] (e.g., [[Cleopatra's Needle]] in London).
-Vertical structures like [[church spires]], [[minarets]], and [[towers]] symbolize this linkage.
+Standing stones like [[Bethel]] in the Holy Land linked heaven and earth, as in Jacob's ladder [[dream]] where he slept by a stone pillar, consecrating it.
+Obelisks in Egypt refined this [[form]] (e.g., [[Cleopatra's Needle]] in London).
+Vertical structures like church [[spires]], [[minarets]], and [[towers]] symbolize this linkage.

 ### Physical Energy and Lightning

-Holy places with spires and obelisks attract lightning, channeling energy from the heavens.
-Lightning connects clouds to earth via "streamers" from the ground meeting discharges from above, influenced by solar flares and the solar wind affecting Earth's magnetosphere.
-Higher places are struck more, hence lightning conductors on towers.
+Holy places with spires and [[obelisks]] [[attract]] lightning ([[attract lightning]]), channeling energy from the heavens.
+Lightning connects clouds to earth via "[[streamers]]" from the ground meeting discharges from above, influenced by [[solar flares]] and the [[solar wind]] affecting Earth's [[magnetosphere]].
+Higher places are struck more, hence lightning [[conduct]]ors on towers.
 In old landscapes, church spires were the tallest structures, channeling this energy.
 In modern cities like London, lightning goes to commercial towers, but churches could measure strikes with devices for research.

 ### Pilgrimage as Ancient Practice

 Pilgrimage is universal and ancient.
 Paleolithic wanderers were on perpetual pilgrimage between special places.
-Neolithic gatherings at sites like Stonehenge for solstice festivals involved walking from afar.
-Jesus attended temple festivals in Jerusalem.
-Examples include Croagh Patrick in Ireland (pre-Christian holy mountain, now associated with St. Patrick, climbed barefoot on holy days), Ganges sources and temples in India (walking pilgrimage common), Buddhist sites like Bodh Gaya, and Sri Lanka's Temple of the Tooth.
-In Jerusalem, it's sacred to Jews, Christians, and Muslims (Dome of the Rock for Muhammad's night journey).
-Medieval Europe had many pilgrimage sites (e.g., Canterbury for Thomas Beckett, Walsingham for Black Madonna, Glastonbury), supported by monasteries.
+Neolithic gatherings at sites like [[Stonehenge]] for solstice festivals involved walking from afar.
+Jesus attended temple festivals in [[Jerusalem]].
+Examples include [[Croagh Patrick]] in [[Ireland]] (pre-Christian holy mountain, now associated with St. Patrick, climbed barefoot on holy days), Ganges sources and temples in India (walking pilgrimage common), Buddhist sites like [[Bodh Gaya]], and [[Sri Lanka]]'s [[Temple of the Tooth]].
+In Jerusalem, it's sacred to Jews, Christians, and Muslims ([[Dome of the Rock]] for Muhammad's night journey).
+Medieval Europe had many pilgrimage sites (e.g., [[Canterbury]] for [[Thomas Beckett]], [[Walsingham]] for [[Black Madonna]], [[Glastonbury]]), supported by monasteries.
 Chaucer's Canterbury Tales show pilgrimage as fun and social, as holidays were rare.

 ### Reformation and Secular Shift